Denmark in the Eurovision Song Contest 2019: Format

 Ten songs competed in one show where the winner was determined over two rounds of voting.
-In the first round, the top three songs based on the combination of votes from a public vote and a tem-member jury panel qualified to the superfinal.
+In the first round, the top three songs based on the combination of votes from a public vote and a ten-member jury panel qualified to the superfinal.
 In the superfinal, the winner was determined by the public and jury vote.
 Viewers in Denmark and Greenland were able to vote via SMS or a mobile application specifically designed for the competition.
 Viewers using the app to cast a vote were provided with one free vote.
 The ten-member jury panel was composed of ten Danish Eurovision fans: Peter Bach, Clara Amalie Singerholm Christiansen, Benjamin Holstebroe, Jonas Jacobsen, Christina Janus, Kristina Møller Karlsen, Annette Kjungberg Kjeldsen, Mila Kovalj, Jonas Leth-Jensen and Ole Tøpholm.

 Competing entries

 DR opened a submission period on 22 August 2018 for artists and composers to submit their entries.
 Entries could be submitted throughout the year, however only songs submitted by 26 September 2018 were considered for the 2019 edition of the competition.
 The entertainment director for DR, Jan Lagermand Lundme, stated that the competition would seek out "high quality songs that have a strong chorus" with emphasis on songs that stand out to viewers.
 The broadcaster received 800 entries during the submission period.
 30 songs were shortlisted from the entries submitted to the broadcaster and a selection committee of OGAE Denmark members, Eurovision viewers and industry professionals selected ten songs.
 DR held a press meet and greet at the Koncerthuset in Copenhagen on 31 January 2019 where the competing artists and songs were announced and officially presented.
+Notably, for the first time since 1979 the Greenlandic language was heard in DMGP; Julie and Nina's song League of Light was sung in both English and Greenlandic.